The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 The design of electric heaters is fairly straightforward as the calrod heating elements are in the middle of the stones.
 The outer stones stay cooler and help to reduce radiant heat and so most of the heat rises up heating the stones above and contributing to the convective loop.

-Wood stoves are trickier because they have a big steel fire chamber in the middle.
+Wood heaters are trickier because they have a big steel fire chamber in the middle.
 The traditional design for these is to have three layers on all sides; fire chamber walls + air channel + thin outer carcass.
 The air channels carry heat from the sides of the fire chamber upwards through the stones.
 This airflow is critical for the stones, helps the convective loops in the sauna, gets more of the heat produced by the fire to the stones, and reduces the amount of heat radiated to the sides.

-While a wood stove to heat a room with radiant heat will be made from thick (1/8” – 1/4”) heavy steel, a low radiant sauna stove is intentionally made from much lighter and thinner materials like 1/8” for the firebox, 1/16” for the inner carcass and 1/32” for the outer carcass.
+While a wood stove to heat a room with radiant heat will be made from thick (1/8” – 1/4”) heavy steel, a low radiant sauna heater is intentionally made from much lighter and thinner materials like 1/8” for the firebox, 1/16” for the inner carcass and 1/32” for the outer carcass.
 The outer carcass being thin does not conduct heat as well as thicker heavier steel and so also helps to reduce radiant heat on bathers.

 Note how the upper part of the firebox and the flue are used in all of these to transfer as much heat to the stones as possible to produce the greatest amount of convective heat.